 Set out your mission statement front and center:

 It’s not uncommon to see websites that feature flashy graphics, dynamic text, and all sorts of tricks.
 These sites can be visually impressive.
 Indeed, there’s nothing wrong with a bit of wizardry, but bear in mind that you need to be setting out what the website and your business is all about.
+For example, let’s say you run a landscaping company.
+As you browse different landscaping websites, you will probably notice that they have minimal flash and are more information based.
+You want to make sure that your website is appropriate for the field you are in so the services you provide can shine.
 A strong mission statement should be among the first things your potential customers see.
 It’s also a handy place to put some of your SEO features and keywords, which will help the search engines find you – which is what you need to grow your business.

 While the basics of running a successful website may seem boring, it is the best place to start.
 Having a strong base will provide you with opportunities for bigger and better things to come!